levinkm/hands-on-python/goespatial_logger/README.md

 # 🗺️ Location Logger & Distance Estimator

-This is a beginner-friendly Python project designed for students who have completed the CS50 Python course and are studying Geomatics or Geospatial Engineering.
+This is a beginner-friendly Python project designed for students who have completed the CS50 Python course .

 The project involves:
 - Logging named geographical locations with latitude and longitude